An Adapted Phase 2a/2b, Study to Evaluate the Safety, Tolerability, and Efficacy of AdAPT-001 in Subjects With Refractory Solid Tumors

 HealthScout AI Analysis

-Patients: Adults (≥18 years) with histologically or cytologically confirmed advanced solid tumors refractory to or without appropriate standard therapies, ECOG 0–1, with at least one lesion accessible for intratumoral injection (ultrasound guidance permitted).
-Key exclusions include active uncontrolled infection, HIV, active hepatitis, active or high-risk autoimmune disease requiring systemic immunosuppression, recent cytotoxic or immunotherapy (within 14 days), pregnancy or breastfeeding, and prior adenoviral therapy (except vaccination).
+Patients: Adults (≥18 years) with histologically or cytologically confirmed advanced solid tumors refractory to or without appropriate standard therapies, ECOG 0–1, with at least one lesion accessible for intratumoral injection.
+Key exclusions include uncontrolled infections (including active SARS‑CoV‑2), HIV positivity, active hepatitis, active or high‑risk autoimmune disease requiring immunosuppression, significant comorbidities, recent cytotoxic/immunotherapy within 14 days, and prior adenoviral therapy other than vaccines.

-Outcomes: Primary outcomes include dose-limiting toxicities in phase 1, maximum tolerated dose determination, safety of multiple dosing, and in phase 2, efficacy measured by durable stable disease (≥4 months) per RECIST.
-Secondary and other endpoints include overall response rate and best overall response by RECIST 1.1 and iRECIST, progression-free survival, duration of response, and biodistribution/pharmacodynamic measures of the TGF-β trap in serum and tumor tissue when available.
+Outcomes: Primary: Phase 1 dose‑limiting toxicities within 28 days and determination of maximum tolerated dose; safety of multiple‑dose regimen; Phase 2 efficacy measured by durable (≥4 months) stable disease per RECIST.
+Secondary/other: ORR and best overall response per RECIST 1.1 and iRECIST, progression‑free survival, duration of response, and biodistribution/pharmacology of the TGF‑β trap in serum and, if available, tumor tissue.

 Eligibility More information